 Sakura Spirit (opens in new tab) is an English-language game about boobs, and a little bit about butts.
 I play as a cool guy who knows Judo and gets transported to another world where a fox spirit (sexy girl with fox ears) throws panties in my face.
 This is exactly the tropey stuff I was expecting, but I feel bad for seeking it out just to roll my eyes at it.
 Also, I'm at work, and I'm terrified someone will see my monitor, so I move on quickly...

 Time played: 10 minutes | Likelihood I’ll keep playing it: None

 ...I'm lost.
 I must've made a wrong turn or... gosh, I don't know.
 I'm such a clutz!
 Baka baka baka, etc.

-I didn't realize QP Shooting was a bullet hell game when I blindly downloaded it (um, it's in the name, idiot).
-It's not a bad bullet hell game, and I like that everyone has forgotten what pudding is, but bullet hell games don’t tend to hold my attention for long.
+I didn't realize QP Shooting (opens in new tab) was a bullet hell game when I blindly downloaded it.
+It's not a bad bullet hell game, and I like that everyone has forgotten what pudding is, but this isn't a visual novel.
 It has something to do with 100% Orange Juice, but I don't know what that is.
-I do know that orange juice goes well with champagne, so (now home) I drink some champagne and the wisdom holds true.
-Slightly inebriated, I head back into my Steam Library...
+I do know that orange juice goes well with champagne, so I go home and drink some champagne.
+Detour over, I continue my journey...